daraperini/learning-react-typescript-alfood/README.md

 Alfood is an Ifood-based website developed during Alura's course *React: integrating your React project with APIs*.
 I used Docker to upload the back-end server and refactored the inicial static code turning it dinamic using API REST.
 I also created an admin area connected to the website's back-end in wich users can create new restaurants and meals, edit and delete them.

 In the class I received the back-end API to work with and used Docker to run it.
+As the focus of the course was to work with API REST, some components were build using MUI.

 > Access the admin area typing: http://localhost:3000/admin